Compli/hubot-remembers/README.md

 ## Development

 To develop locally, clone this repository.
-Them set up a link between this repository and your hubot instance:
+Then set up a link between this repository and your hubot instance:

 ```
 cd <directory/containing/hubot-remembers>